Spring Wedding Registry Ideas for Canadian Couples — 2026

 A 'Farmers Market Explorer' fund is practical and fun.
 Cover a weekend trip to a renowned farmers market in a nearby city or budget for stocking up on local produce throughout spring.
 It's a gift that encourages healthy eating and supports local agriculture directly.

-Here's what surprises most couples: your guests actually prefer giving experience gifts because they're meaningful and create stories you'll tell for years.
+The honest answer: your guests actually prefer giving experience gifts because they're meaningful and create stories you'll tell for years.
 For the adventurous pair, a kayak or paddleboard rental fund is perfect for exploring Canada's countless lakes and rivers.
 Many parks offer rentals, and a contribution funds exhilarating spring outings.
 You embrace the 'get outside' mentality that defines Canadian spring.
+(See also: Fall and Winter Wedding Registry Ideas for Canadian Couples.)

 The Spring Outdoor Honeymoon Fund